I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetfailed.md

 Alternatively, a UMDF driver can set <i>FailedAction</i> to <b>WdfDeviceFailedNoRestart</b>.

 For more information about <b>WdfDeviceSetFailed</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/reporting-device-failures">Reporting Device Failures</a>.

-The following code example informs the framework that a failure has occurred.
-If the specified device's drivers are not supporting other devices, the framework will unload the drivers and then attempt to reload them.</p>

 ## Requirements
 | &nbsp; | &nbsp; |